I have been demoted, is this an unfair dismissal?

 Demotion can be allowed

-The existence of a right under a contract, industrial instrument or legislation to demote an employee cannot defeat or trump the way in which s 386 of the FW Act, properly construed, operates to determine when a dismissal occurs within the meaning of the FW Act.
+The existence of a right under a contract, industrial instrument or legislation to demote an employee cannot defeat or trump the way in which s 386 of the FW Act, properly construed, operates.
+In order to determine when a dismissal occurs within the meaning of the FW Act.

 Is a demotion a dismissal?